 Jo serves on the External Relations Committee and has special responsibility for the PFA.

 Since completing a psychology degree at Brunel University, Claire has spent over 20 years working in the criminal justice system as a forensic psychologist and prison governor.
-She’s worked in various prisons including HMYOI Feltham and Leeds and was also the Deputy Head of Women and Young People’s Group, where she was responsible for the co-ordination of operations to support the then 27 prisons holding women and young people under 18.
-During this time, she also completed an MSc in forensic psychology and an MBA at Imperial College.
+She’s worked in various prisons including HMYOI Feltham and Leeds and was also the Deputy Head of Women and Young People’s Group, where she was responsible for the co-ordination of operational support to prisons holding women and young people under 18.
+During this time, she also completed an MSc in Forensic Psychology and an MBA at Imperial College.

-She is currently undertaking a PhD exploring the identification, development and maintenance of Personal Agency among young women and girls identified as at risk of offending and also works as graduate teaching assistant at Leeds Trinity University.
-Alongside this, she is a trustee for two other charitable organisations; Foundation (who deliver supported housing services across the North of England) and Together Women (who support women and girls with complex needs to move into positive futures).
+Claire is now a lecturer at Leeds Trinity University, co-leading on the design and delivery of the MSc Applied Custodial Leadership Programme.
+This Masters is a key element of the Unlocked Programme; a pioneering leadership programme which recruits graduates to work as Prison Officers and become outstanding leaders in rehabilitative practice.
+Alongside this, she is also undertaking a PhD (exploring the identification, development and maintenance of Personal Agency among young women and girls identified as at risk of offending) and is a trustee for two other charitable organisations; Inspire North (who deliver mental health and supported housing services across the North of England) and Together Women (who support women and girls with complex needs to move into positive futures).

 Claire and her husband, Toni, have two daughters who attend Rose Court and Junior School.